bbauska/Coursera-Bootstrap/readme.md

 would contain free lines there, so which is typically called as the Navbar-toggle icon.

-I\'m going to include a special icon that is included in bootstrap, called navbar-toggler icon.
+I&apos;m going to include a special icon that is included in bootstrap, called navbar-toggler icon.

 If I apply this class to span tag, then that will introduce a